 There are different types of slave adaptor.
 For the annexe we chose a slave adaptor that combined the functions of a wireless access point and a 3 x port ethernet switch.

 This provided wireless access in the annexe together with the ability to connect wired devices such as a printer, a PC and a network storage device.
-The diagram below shows the solution that we deployed for our client.

 In recent years HomePlug devices have increased the speed and range over which they operate so that they can now support data intensive services such as video streaming and gaming.